Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 The case of Fornax is especially interesting for a number of reasons.
 The projected major axis and the systemic PM point in perpendicular directions.
-This strengthens previous detections of velocity gradients along its projected major axis (\citealt{Battaglia2006, delPino2017}), pointing to the presence of internal rotation along the line-of-sight.
-Apart from harboring five globular clusters, Fornax is known to have substructures and shell-like clumps of stars in its young populations (\citealt{Coleman2004, Coleman2005, deBoer2013}), and to show asymmetries in the spatial distribution of its stellar populations (\citealt{Battaglia2006, DelPino2015, Wang2019}).
-We detect strong counter rotation ($> 1\sigma$) in a cell southeast from the galaxy center, indicating that some of its stellar content may not be virialized.
-Interestingly, this cell contains the stellar shell found by \citealt{Coleman2004}.
-These findings could only be explained by processes capable of asymetrically perturbing the system, such mergers with other systems (\citealt{Amorisco2012, DelPino2015, delPino2017}), or the accretion of previously expelled gas due to secular star formation processes.
+This strengthens previous detections of velocity gradients along its projected major axis (\citealt{Battaglia2006, delPino2017}), pointing to the presence of internal rotation along the line of sight.
+Apart from harbouring five globular clusters, Fornax is known to have substructures and shell-like clumps of stars in its young populations (\citealt{Coleman2004, Coleman2005, deBoer2013}) and to show asymmetries in the spatial distribution of its stellar populations (\citealt{Battaglia2006, DelPino2015, Wang2019}).
+We detect strong counterrotation ($\sim 2\sigma$) in a cell south-east from the galaxy centre, indicating that some of its stellar content may not be virialized.
+Interestingly, this cell contains the stellar shell found by \citet{Coleman2004}.
+These findings could be explained only by processes capable of asymmetrically perturbing the system, such as mergers with other systems (\citealt{Amorisco2012, DelPino2015, delPino2017}), or the accretion of previously expelled gas due to secular star formation processes.